Bio Products Laboratory

-The Bio Products Laboratory (BPL) is a company involved in the manufacture of human blood plasma products, located in Elstree in the United Kingdom.
+Bio Products Laboratory Limited (BPL) is a company involved in the manufacture of human blood plasma products, located in Elstree, Hertfordshire, England.
 It is run as a commercial business and supplies plasma derived products to the National Health Service in the UK as well as to markets in over 45 countries.

 BPL was a state owned organization and it was part of the U.K. National Health Service for most of its existence.
-On September 1, 2022, Permira and the Marcucci family acquired BPL and announced that their operations will be merged with another company acquired by the duo, Kedrion.
+On 1 September 2022, Permira and the Marcucci family acquired BPL and announced that their operations will be merged with another company acquired by the duo, Kedrion.

 History

-The Blood Products Laboratory was established in 1954 as part of the Lister Institute of Preventive Medicine by the Medical Research Council.
+The Blood Products Laboratory was established in 1954 as part of the Lister Institute of Preventive Medicine and initially run by the Medical Research Council until its transfer to the National Health Service (NHS) in 1978.
+BPL's predecessor organisation was established in 1943.
 Lister purchased the Elstree site in 1902 and operated on the site until 1978.

 During this time, Professor R. A.Kekwick, working at the Lister Institute undertook experimental and production work with A.S.
 McFarlane.
 The two scientists devised a process to clarify outdated blood plasma to render it suitable for transfusion.
 Laboratory testing was undertaken in the historic Queensbury Lodge, the site of Joseph Lister's laboratory.